balanced/www.balancedpayments.com/contents/terms/bank_disclosure.md

 icon_class: terms-of-use
 ---

-Note: This page only applies to merchants that have processed over $100,000 in annual Visa or Mastercard volume.
+Note: This page only applies to sellers that have processed over $100,000 in annual Visa or Mastercard volume.
 - - -